 “Well, I will give you negative points for creativity, since that’s what you suggested that last two times the stimulus hit my bank,” Silver said.
 “I get the same litany of suggestions with every round of stimulus.
 Mom emailed me yesterday that I should put it into an IRA.
 Dad thinks I should donate it to a local food bank.
 Louis thinks I should spend it on takeout.
 My boss suggested to his staff that they spend it on subscriptions to online journals to support the industry.
-My friend Shoshanna told me to buy one of those Fenty hazmat suit that Rihanna designed.
+My friend Shoshanna told me to buy one of those Fenty hazmat suits that Rihanna designed.
 My friend Drew told me to buy stuff for Fiona.
 And my soon-to-be-former friend Irving told me to buy bitcoin.”

 “So little money, so many options,” Olympia said.
 “I love America!
 Unemployment at 30 percent and the Dow Jones at 32,000!
 And I still can’t believe we still have jobs.”